nkrbechek/slate/source/index.html.md

 # Initialize your config file:
 $ browser-sync init

-# Your terminalâs output should look similar to the following:
+# Your terminal’s output should look similar to the following:
   [BS] Config file created bs-config.js
   [BS] To use it, in the same directory run: browser-sync start --config bs-config.js